KoffeinFlummi/rustbucket/README.md

 For the CAN bus, you can simply connect the BeagleBone Blue's CAN lines directly to the OBD2 connector (On the BeagleBone Black, you'll have to connect a CAN transceiver).
 For the K Line, the 3.3V logic level of the BeagleBone's UART1 bus will have to be converted to the 12V used on the K line, and vice versa.

 I tried to implement [this](https://cdn-shop.adafruit.com/datasheets/an97055.pdf) design for a bi-directional logic level converter using a single N-channel MOSFET, but I couldn't figure out how to do so while making sure that the BeagleBone pins don't sink too much current.
-Since I had a bunch of N-MOSFETs lying around anyway, I just went with this horrendously inefficient design using 2 MOSFETs for reading and writing respectively:
+Since I had a bunch of N-channel MOSFETs lying around anyway, I just went with this horrendously inefficient design using 2 MOSFETs for reading and writing respectively:

 <p align="center">
     <a href="https://github.com/KoffeinFlummi/rustbucket/blob/master/doc/schematic.png?raw=true">